SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 For the thrill-seekers among us, you can also do it "by-hand" by editing these files (possibly more?) with your fav. editor:

-/etc/defaultdomain Set the default NIS domain name, if any, if it changed.
+/etc/defaultdomain Solaris 10: Set the default NIS domain name, if any

-/etc/defaultrouter Set the default router's IP address, if it changed.
+/etc/defaultrouter Solaris 10: Set the default router's IP address if different

 /etc/hostname.le0 (change le0) Update if the hostname changed.